-Choose a wind or sun-exposed spot such as Area 44 or the Smoke Bluffs and enjoy a cool day craging outside.
+Choose a wind or sun-exposed spot such as Area 44 or the Smoke Bluffs and enjoy a cool day cragging outside.

 Hike up and spend the night staring up at the stars in one of Squamish's many backcountry camping spots.

 Soar above the clouds and take a peek at the weather as you have never seen it before.
-Watch the mist clinging to the cliffs of the Stawamus Chief and dive below the clouds for an up-close encounter with the stunning mountainscape Squamish.
+Watch the mist clinging to the cliffs of the Stawamus Chief and dive below the clouds for an up-close encounter with Squamish's stunning mountainscape.

 Grab your camera and head outside to spot some of Squamish's unique wildlife.
 Plenty of birds, dear and marine life call Squamish home.
 Like you, many animals enjoy spending time under clear skies; today is a good day to take a look.